cisco/cisco-network-puppet-module/README.md

 The VNI Encapsulation Profile Name.
 Valid values are String or the keyword 'default'

 ###### `shutdown`
-Shutdown state of the interface service.
+Shutdown state of the interface service vni.
 Valid values are 'true', 'false', or 'default'.

 --
 ### Type: `network_interface`